 McAfee Total Protection:

-This one also includes a lot of protective features.
-It protects against viruses and identity theft and has a firewall as well.
 People constantly wonder, “How much does McAfee charge yearly?”
 Well, it depends, anywhere from $30 to $100, with features and number of devices being the driving factors.
 McAfee can be seen giving offers and may do so in the future as well, so look out for free trial offers to see if you can still use it when tested.

 Bitdefender: